 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while using this medication, contact your doctor immediately.

-Breast-feeding: It is not known if this medication passes into breast milk.
-If you are breast-feeding and are taking ustekinumab, it may affect your baby.
+Breast-feeding: This medication may pass into breast milk.
+If you are breast-feeding and taking ustekinumab, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of using this medication have not been established for children 6 years of age and younger with plaque psoriasis.
 The safety and effectiveness of using this medication have not been established for children less than 18 years of age with psoriatic arthritis, Crohn's disease, or ulcerative colitis.

 What other drugs could interact with this medication?